 There are also costs to taking the SAT essay; here are three of the most common:

-More to Study For
+#1: It's Another Section to Study For

 If you choose to take the essay, that means you have an entire extra SAT section to study and prepare for.
 If you already feel like you have a ton of SAT prep to do or have doubts about staying motivated, adding on more work can make you feel stressed and end up hurting your scores in the other SAT sections.

-Makes the Exam Longer
+#2: It Makes the Exam Longer

 Taking the essay will, obviously, increase the total time you spend taking the SAT.
 You’re given 50 minutes to write the essay, and, including time needed for students not taking the essay to leave and things to get settled, that will add about an hour to the test, increasing your total SAT test time from about three hours to four hours.